 - Copy of the official police report from the authorities.

-- Report the Scam to the proper authorities – National Association of Insurance Commissioners (NAIC) or National Insurance Crime Bureau (NICB) 1-800-TEL-NICB are the best people to information so they can be more effective in spreading awareness of this kind of scam.
+- Report the Scam to the proper authorities – the National Association of Insurance Commissioners (NAIC) or National Insurance Crime Bureau (NICB) 1-800-TEL-NICB are the best people to information so they can be more effective in spreading awareness of this kind of scam.

-Let Our Team be Your Advantage Today!
+Let Our Team Be Your Advantage Today!